Fistula, urethrovaginal

 A 20% rating requires: Requiring the wearing of absorbent materials which must be changed less than two times per day.
 A 100% rating requires: Multiple urethrovaginal fistulae.
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-What is the C&P exam like for Fistula, urethrovaginal?
+What happens at the C&P exam for Fistula, urethrovaginal?

 Get a Personalized Rating Analysis